 Ever tried Ocean Aged Rum?
 The writers behind the marketing at Ironworks Distillery know how to make a sale, or two.

 Their rum is specially crafted and aged in oak barrels as it travels on the Atlantic.
-The specially-selected Rum Boat carries, no – swaddles – the rum which swings and rages inside the oak barrel.
+The specially-selected Rum Boat carries, no – swaddles – the rum; swinging and raging inside the oak barrel.

 The flavor of the rum is the result of its journey on the waves.
 Everything from the movement to the season temperatures alters the flavor.